nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

 * 3b.
-There is no change in the flashcard or the flashcard already exists.
+There is no change in the flashcard or the newly edited flashcard is the same as another flashcard.

   * 3b1.
 QuickCache shows an error message.